 The Big Day

-Speaking of proper etiquette, please remember to send a thank you note to show your appreciation.
-The interviewee has taken time out of what is probably a very busy schedule to help you.
+In addition to expressing your gratitude in person, send a written thank you note afterward.
+Email is fine.
+The interviewee has taken time out of what is probably a hectic schedule to help you.